+Section 16-15-510.
+(A) Any digital blocking capability may be deactivated after the consumer:

+(1) requests in writing that the capability be disabled;

+(2) presents identification to verify that the consumer is eighteen years of age or older; and

+(3) acknowledges receiving a written warning regarding the potential danger of deactivating the digital blocking capability.

+(B) Nothing in this article may be construed to prohibit a business from charging a fee to deactivate the blocking software for profit.

 Section 16-15-520.
-Any digital blocking capability may be deactivated after the consumer:

-- (1) requests in writing that the capability be disabled; - (2) presents identification to verify that the consumer is eighteen years of age or older; - (3) acknowledges receiving a written warning regarding the potential danger of deactivating the digital blocking capability; and - (4) pays a one-time twenty dollar digital access fee.

-Section 16-15-530.
 (A) If the digital blocking capability blocks content that is not obscene and the block is reported to a call center or reporting website, the content must be unblocked within a reasonable time but in no event later than five business days after the block is reported.

-- (B) The digital blocking capability may not filter social media websites that are primarily used for social interaction if these websites have a reporting center and remain reasonably proactive in removing reported obscene content. - (C) The consumer may seek judicial relief to unblock filtered content.
+(B) The digital blocking capability may not filter social media websites that are primarily used for social interaction if these websites have a reporting center and remain reasonably proactive in removing reported obscene content.

+(C) The consumer may seek judicial relief to unblock filtered content.